stiatragul/maba.org.au/content/events/next_meeting/index.md

 ### Saturday 4 NOV, 6.30–10.30 pm: Dinner, Belconnen.
 Dinner location TBA.
 Members and guests are welcome.

-### 5 NOV, 9.30 am–12.00 pm: Butterfly & larval host plant identification tour
+### Sunday 5 NOV, 9.30 am–12.00 pm: Butterfly & larval host plant identification tour
 Location: Australian National Botanic Gardens

 We will meet outside the Theatrette opposite the book shop.
 Participants are requested to BYO binoculars, camera, hat and sunscreen.
 Because this is a public venue, we request that you do not bring your butterfly nets.
 Lunch will not be provided but there eating options at the ANBG Pollen Café or BYO.